golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Networking

 The network layers aim to provide a developer-friendly interface for Node-to-Node communication within the Golem Network, abstracting the complexity of underlying network operations.
-Communication is achieved through the [GSB (Golem Service Bus)](#gsb), allowing remote calls between Nodes to feel as seamless as local service calls.
+Developers interact with the network layer via [GSB (Golem Service Bus)](#gsb), allowing remote calls between Nodes to feel as seamless as local service calls.

 The Network module offers the following core functionalities: